 Figure 6 Cluster result of k = 4

 Based on the results of clustering using K-Means clustering, Table 7 present three different customer groups are finding.
-The first group represents 937,837 total used total electricity consumption at peak load of 27,827 kWh and total electricity consumption when peak off-load is 115,194 kWh with customers using installed capacity above 10,600 kWh.
-The second group describes as much as 4,260 full used total electricity consumption at peak load of 35 kWh and total electricity consumption at peak load of 544 kWh with customers using installed capacity between 450 kWh to 10,600 kWh.
-The third group describes as much as 2,226,351 full used total electricity consumption at peak load of 123,297 kWh and total electricity consumption at peak load time of 390,803 kWh with customers using installed capacity above 200,000 kWh.
+The first group represents 937,837 total powers used total electricity consumption at peak load of 27,827 kWh and total electricity consumption when peak off-load is 115,194 kWh with customers using installed capacity above 10,600 kWh.
+The second group describes as much as 4,260 full powers used total electricity consumption at peak load of 35 kWh and total electricity consumption at peak load of 544 kWh with customers using installed capacity between 450 kWh to 10,600 kWh.
+The third group describes as much as 2,226,351 full powers used total electricity consumption at peak load of 123,297 kWh and total electricity consumption at peak load time of 390,803 kWh with customers using installed capacity above 200,000 kWh.

 Table 7 The Result of Clustering